-Israel is now 21st in the list of countries worldwide for the number of coronavirus tests (160,635) per million people, seven places below the UK with 198,205.
+As Covid-19 continues to be a major problem and Israel faces a three-week lockdown beginning on Rosh Hashanah (Yom Teruah for Karaites), Israel is now 17th in the list of countries worldwide for the number of coronavirus tests (297,533) per million people, just ahead of the UK with 283,901.

-Following the recent spike, Israel has risen to 24th in the list of cases of coronavirus per million people (5,728). compared to the UK in 37th (4,350), but remains 68th in the list of deaths per million people (44 per million) compared to the UK in 4th place with 667 deaths per million: a testament to the heroes of Magen David Adom and all those involved in the Israeli health system.
+Over the last week, Israel has remained 18th in the list of cases of coronavirus per million people (16,918). compared to the UK in 59th (5.423), and has risen to 54th in the list of deaths per million people (122 per million) compared to the UK in 10th place with 613 deaths per million: a testament to the heroes of Magen David Adom and all those involved in the Israeli health system.

 What about life in the disputed territories?

 Cooperation between Israel and the Palestinian Authority has been described as "excellent" by the United Nations.
-The disputed territories commonly known as the West Bank and Gaza remain 80th in the number of cases per million people and have risen slightly to 115th for the number of deaths per million; still much better than Israel.
-As the number of cases begins to rise, they have are now 93rd place for the number of tests per million people.
+The disputed territories commonly known as the West Bank and Gaza have risen to 54th in the number of cases per million people (5,966) and have risen again to 91st for the number of deaths per million: at just 43, still much better than Israel.
+As the number of cases continues to rise, they have are now in 86th place for the number of tests per million people.

 Tens of thousands of Palestinians usually work in Israel, but many have lost jobs due to the economic downturn while others fear transmitting coronavirus to their families and neighbours when they return to the West Bank.